Nalakram/QuantAIvus/README.md

   ```

 ## License
+This project is licensed under a proprietary license.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without prior written permission from the copyright holder.
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full terms.